hxddad/eecs-gpa-calculator/README.md

 - Toggle switch to enable/disable the extension
 - Automatically removes non-EECS courses from the calculator
-- Also removes EECS courses with '5' as the second digit (ex.
+- Keeps EECS courses with '5' as the second digit (ex.
 EECS 1520)
 - Real-time updates when adding new courses
 - Persists settings across browser sessions